rodrigooslp/cake-news/README.md

 - Unit Tests with Jest

 # Deliverables
-The webapp is currently deployed on the Heroku platform.
-[Here](https://cake-news-app.herokuapp.com) it is.
+The webapp is currently deployed on the Netlify platform.
+[Here](https://cake-news.netlify.app/) it is.
+A page with the docs is also available [here](https://cake-news-docs.netlify.app/).

 # Project setup
 `yarn install`